Penn-TopGuNN/TopGuNN/README.md

 	   		- None.
 This is modifying the current amalgamated sqlite dictionaries, so that job paritions are uploaded faster and embed_and_filtering can process more rapidly for each job.

-### Parallelized job on the GPU (includes: embedding and filtering for annoy index, and creating the query matrix)
+### Parallelized job on the GPU (embedding and filtering for annoy index, and creating the query matrix)

 	3.	embed_and_filter.py / embed_and_filter.sh